pierre-josselin/payday-2-ultimate-trainer-5/README-UC.txt

 [INFO]When you pick a unit, outlines appear.
 If these outlines are green, the placed units will be seen by the other players.
 If these outlines are orange, only you will see the placed units.[/INFO]
 [SIZE="4"]Spawn menu[/SIZE]

-Allows you to spawn any ennemy, ally, civilian, loot, equipment, package or bag.
+Allows you to spawn any enemy, ally, civilian, loot, equipment, package or bag.

 [LIST]
 [*]Choose the spawn mode to set